adaapp/primers-portfolio-e457/README.md

 ### Reflection

-The strength in this primer challenge was the level of understanding the implementation of using a for a loop.
+The strength in this primer challenge was the level of understanding to use a for loop.
 Since the conditions were known beforehand into the number of names in the database.
+In this case, only five names were in the database.

 The biggest challenge was the constraints in the user input.
 For example, if the user inputted the name in a lower case or misspelled the name, The console had to cout : 'Please enter the name again' or "The name entered needs to have a capital letter for the first and last name."